 - 1. Public parking and transit facilities, provided: - a.
-Adequate and appropriate on-site waste treatment, storm water management and water supply systems are utilized. - b.
+Adequate and appropriate on-site waste treatment, storm water management and water supply systems are utilized.

+- b.
 If the site is between 2 1⁄2 and 10 acres that no more fifty percent (50%) of the site is covered by impervious surfaces; and - c.
 If the site is greater than 10 acres, then no more than thirty percent (30%) of the site is covered by impervious surfaces. - 2.
 Essential services in accordance with Section 4.05. - 3.
 Wildlife areas, forest preserves, public parks owned or operated by a government agency or nonprofit organization, and other open space uses. - 4.
 Hospitals, convalescent homes, nursing homes, and medical clinics, where public utilities are available. - 5.
 Superette or convenience grocery stores. - 6.
-Self-service gasoline stations.

-- 7. Automobile service stations in accordance with Section 7.23.

-- 8. Automobile sales in accordance with Section 7.22.

-- 9. Drive-in businesses in accordance with Section 7.21.

-- 10. Restaurants.

-- 11. Hotels and motels.

-- 12. Retail and Rental stores.

-- 13. General Service and Repair businesses.

-- 14. Financial Institutions.

-- 15. Offices for Professional Services.

-- 16. Recreational vehicle sales and service.

-- 17. Commercial wireless telecommunication services, including towers and antennae, provided that towers and antennae do not exceed one hundred ninety-nine (199) feet.
+Self-service gasoline stations. - 7.
+Automobile service stations in accordance with Section 7.23. - 8.
+Automobile sales in accordance with Section 7.22. - 9.
+Drive-in businesses in accordance with Section 7.21. - 10.
+Restaurants. - 11.
+Hotels and motels. - 12.
+Retail and Rental stores. - 13.
+General Service and Repair businesses. - 14.
+Financial Institutions. - 15.
+Offices for Professional Services. - 16.
+Recreational vehicle sales and service. - 17.
+Commercial wireless telecommunication services, including towers and antennae, provided that towers and antennae do not exceed one hundred ninety-nine (199) feet.

 - 1. Farm structures which are accessory or principle to agricultural uses. - 2.
 Farm drainage systems, flood control and watershed structures and erosion control devices meeting all County, State and Soil Conservation Service minimum standards. - 3.
-Keeping, boarding, breeding, feeding, sheltering or training of horses, where the density does not exceed one (1) horse per two and one-half ($2\frac{1}{2}$) acres. - 4.
+Keeping, boarding, breeding, feeding, sheltering or training of horses, where the density does not exceed one (1) horse per two and one-half (2 1⁄2) acres or two (2) miniature horses per two and one-half (2 1⁄2) acres. - 4.
 Bed and breakfast establishments as principal or accessory use. - 5.
 Temporary or seasonal roadside stands for sale of agricultural products raised on the premises upon which the stand is located, but not exceed one stand per farm. - 6.
 Greenhouse or nursery. - 7.
 Forestry and sod farming. - 8.
 Home occupations in accordance with Section 4.04. - 9.
 Daycare and residential facilities as required in Minnesota Statutes Chapter 462. - 10.
 Temporary equipment placement and operations. - 11.
 Asphalt processing operations, storage and staging in accordance with Section 7.2 - 12.
-Light construction equipment storage areas.
+Light construction equipment storage areas. - 13.
+Other uses as deemed appropriate by the Planning Commission or Town Board.